smahdavi4/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a master's student of Electrical and Computer Engineering at the University of British Columbia under the supervision of <a href="https://www.cs.toronto.edu/~rjliao/">Dr. Renjie Liao</a> and <a href="https://sites.google.com/view/cthrampo">Dr. Christos Thrampoulidis</a>.
+I am a master's student of Electrical and Computer Engineering at the University of British Columbia working under the supervision of <a href="https://www.cs.toronto.edu/~rjliao/">Dr. Renjie Liao</a> and <a href="https://sites.google.com/view/cthrampo">Dr. Christos Thrampoulidis</a>.
 I receieved my BSc in Computer Engineering from Sharif University of Technology.